ltorroba/ud-compatibility/README.md

 _**NOTE:** This repository is a slightly modified clone of [the original UD to UM schema converter](https://github.com/unimorph/ud-compatibility).
 I had some trouble running the original one on my environment.
-It is possible that the original, unmodified tool would work in your case--if so, consider using it._
+It is possible that the original, unmodified tool would work in your case.
+If so, consider using it._

 # ud-compatibility
 Utility for converting Universal Dependencies–annotated corpora to UniMorph